-To avoid forgetting anything important when you rush out the door, it’s smart to pack or double-check your EDC the night before.
-Keep it somewhere visible, like beside your front door.
+To avoid forgetting anything important when you rush out the door, it’s smart to pack or double-check your EDC supplies the night before.
+Keep your bag somewhere visible, like beside your front door.
 You can also put it on top of your shoe cabinet so you’ll remember to bring it when you wear your shoes.

 Bringing Everything But the Kitchen Sink

 Skip the redundancies.
 You don’t need to carry a ferro rod, a BIC lighter, AND other fire starters everywhere you go.
-The simpler your EDC, the better.
+The simpler your EDC tools, the better.

 To help you narrow down what to bring, here are some questions you can ask yourself: